 1950- Universal pictures released 'Winchester '73', the first film in which the star James Stewart negotiated for a back end percentage of the profits.
 Stewart's agent was Lew Wasserman, the head of MCA and mentor of Steven Speilberg.

 1962- Twentieth Century Fox fired Marilyn Monroe for her erratic, druggy behavior on the set of “Something’s Got to Give”, and cancelled the picture.
 Monroe went into a tailspin that would lead to her suicide four weeks later.
-Even after her death Fox then sued her estate for $80,000.
+Even after her death Fox sued her estate for $80,000.

 1968 - Rolling Stones release "Jumpin' Jack Flash".